junit-team/junit5/Prototype.md

   - explain why @Test takes no arguments
 - explain new annotations

+## Method Parameters

 In all prior JUnit versions, test methods were not allowed to have parameters (at least with the standard `Runner` implementations).
 As one of the major changes in JUnit 5, methods are now permitted to have parameters allowing for greater flexibility.
-If there is a method parameter, it needs to be _resolved_ at runtime by a `MethodParameterResolver`.
+If there is a method parameter, it needs to be _resolved_ at runtime by a [`MethodParameterResolver`].
 A `MethodParameterResolver` can either be built-in or registered by the user (see the extension model for further details).
 Generally speaking, parameters may be resolved by *type* or by *annotation*.
-For concrete examples, consult the source code for `CustomAnnotationParameterResolver` and `CustomTypeParameterResolver`, respectively.
+For concrete examples, consult the source code for [`CustomTypeParameterResolver`] and [`CustomAnnotationParameterResolver`], respectively.

 For a very simple yet useful example, see the `@TestName` annotation.
 It must be declared on a method parameter of type `String` and will hold the name of the test at runtime (either its canonical name or its user-provided `@Name`).
 This acts as a drop-in replacement for the `TestName` rule from JUnit 4.

-The `MockitoDecorator` is another example of a `MethodParameterResolver`.
+The [`MockitoDecorator`] is another example of a `MethodParameterResolver`.
 While not intended to be production-ready, it demonstrates the simplicity and expressiveness of both the extension model and the parameter resolution process.

 Note that the method parameter resolution process in JUnit 5 is similar to the one used in Spring MVC controller methods.